Bence0327/EclexOS/README.md

     * Deleted apps
       * Bing, Clipchamp, Cortana, Family, Maps, News, Office(installed later), Power automate, Powershell ISE, Skype, Solitaire, Steps recorder, Sticky notes, To-do, Weather, Windows Fax & Scan, Wordpad, Xbox app
     * preinstalled apps
-      * Aida64(stress test software), Brave, Office(only in Enghlish & Hungarian) , Spotify (modded by SpotX), VLC, Revo uninstaller(note that Revo Uninstaller will only be installed on Win11 24H2 systems!)
+      * Aida64(stress test software), Brave, Office(installed in system's language), Spotify (modded by SpotX), VLC, Winrar, Revo uninstaller(note that Revo Uninstaller will only be installed on Win11 24H2 systems!)
+  * Installation
+    * Fully automated installer - You have to select language and format the drives.
   * Features
     * Debloated Windows, Password won't expire, Bitlocker is disabled, No bing results in the searching bar, Offline account creation(manually), file extensions always showed, File explorer opent with *This pc*, build in *End task* button in the taskbar,  Hidden files can be seen by default, Hidden Edge's *First run experience*, Compact OS option disabled, Edge is uninstallable(both in an out of GDPR countries), Edge won't start with Windows by default, local account created, Windows & Office activated automaticaly (Using HWID and Ohook).
     * More coming soon! (read more [at upcoming features](#Upcoming features))